 1 Time sales are only for those stations reporting \$25,000 or more.
 National and Regional Spot and Local Spot Sales are for time only.
 Excluded are revenues from talent, programs, materials, facilities, and services sold in connection with the sale of time.
 These amounts totaled \$10,978,209 to national and regional advertisers, and \$27,539,901 to local advertisers.

-3 Before commissions to agencies, representatives and bokers.
+1 Before commissions to agencies, representatives and brokers.
 Because clarifying instructions were issued in 1969 regarding the classification of time sales into national and local, caution should be used in comparing these figures with figures for prior years.

-3 Dees not include 22 satellites that filed a combined report with their parent station.
+1 Does not include 22 satellites that filled a combined report with their parent station.

-Total time sales less commissions to advertising agencies, representatives and brokers, plus sales of programs, materials, facilities and services; plus other broadcast revenue.
+Total time sales less commissions to advertising agencies, representatives and brokers, plus sales of programs, materials, facilities and services; plus other